hernan-fb/entregablesDevOpsBootcamp/desafio02/20241203_DevOps_Desafio#02.md

 [Pipeline] {
 [Pipeline] sh
 + npm install
-(node:25102) ExperimentalWarning: CommonJS module /var/lib/jenkins/tools/jenkins.plugins.nodejs.tools.NodeJSInstallation/NodeJS/lib/node_modules/npm/node_modules/debug/src/node.js is loading ES Module /var/lib/jenkins/tools/jenkins.plugins.nodejs.tools.NodeJSInstallation/NodeJS/lib/node_modules/npm/node_modules/supports-color/index.js using require().
+(node:1578) ExperimentalWarning: CommonJS module /var/lib/jenkins/tools/jenkins.plugins.nodejs.tools.NodeJSInstallation/NodeJS/lib/node_modules/npm/node_modules/debug/src/node.js is loading ES Module /var/lib/jenkins/tools/jenkins.plugins.nodejs.tools.NodeJSInstallation/NodeJS/lib/node_modules/npm/node_modules/supports-color/index.js using require().
-Support for loading ES Module in require() is an experimental feature and might change at any time (Use `node --trace-warnings ...` to show where the warning was created)
+Support for loading ES Module in require() is an experimental feature and might change at any time (Use `node --trace-warnings ...` to show where the warning was created) npm warn deprecated inflight@1.0.6: This module is not supported, and leaks memory.
+Do not use it.
+Check out lru-cache if you want a good and tested way to coalesce async requests by a key value, which is much more comprehensive and powerful. npm warn deprecated glob@7.2.3: Glob versions prior to v9 are no longer supported npm warn deprecated superagent@8.1.2: Please upgrade to v9.0.0+ as we have fixed a public vulnerability with formidable dependency.
+Note that v9.0.0+ requires Node.js v14.18.0+.
+See https://github.com/ladjs/superagent/pull/1800 for insight.
+This project is supported and maintained by the team at Forward Email @ https://forwardemail.net

-added 367 packages, and audited 368 packages in 42s
+added 349 packages, and audited 350 packages in 5m

-45 packages are looking for funding run `npm fund` for details
+46 packages are looking for funding run `npm fund` for details

-9 vulnerabilities (3 low, 1 moderate, 5 high)

-To address all issues, run:
-  npm audit fix

-Run `npm audit` for details.
+found 0 vulnerabilities
 [Pipeline] }
 [Pipeline] // withEnv
 [Pipeline] }